Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Preliminaries and Notation

-} The left adjoint $\alpha$ preserves all joins and the right adjoint $\gamma$ preserves all meets.
+For a Galois connection $\langle \alpha, \gamma \rangle: C \to A$, the function $\alpha$ is called the left (or lower) adjoint and $\gamma$ the right (or upper) adjoint.
+The left adjoint $\alpha$ preserves all joins and the right adjoint $\gamma$ preserves all meets.
 Hence, in particular, the left adjoint is strict and continuous, while the right adjoint is co-strict and co-continuous.